 What is a VCT?

 The main benefit of a VCT is the 30% income tax relief that you will receive for making an investment.
-This can be used to reduce your income tax liability, especially if you are a higher or additional rate tax payer.
-So long as your total investments into VCTs does not exceed £200,000, you will receive a tax certificate for 30% of your investment to offset against your tax bill.
-Unfortunately it is not possible to reduce your income tax liability to below nil.
+This can be used to reduce your income tax liability, especially if you are a higher or additional rate taxpayer.
+So long as your total investments into VCTs do not exceed £200,000, you will receive a tax certificate for 30% of your investment to offset against your tax bill.
+Unfortunately, it is not possible to reduce your income tax liability to below nil.

 VCTs will pay a series of dividends over the term of the investment, subject to liquidity.
 These dividends will depend on the performance of the company.
 The dividends themselves are also exempt from income tax, so there is no need to file them on your tax return.

 Any gain on the disposal of VCT shares after five years and on which VCT income tax relief has been given and not withdrawn will be exempt from Capital Gains Tax (CGT).